Liam5650/Croquet-Simulator-VR/README.md

 This package should include an .exe file to open the project.
 Simply run this file to start the game.

 __Evaluators:__
 If this package includes the project files, they can be simply imported as a new project under the Unity Hub using the specified editor version if one wishes to examine or modify the project.
 All necessary packages and assets will be included by default so no further setup is necessary to start the complete project in Unity.
+If you would like to try a level on keyboard and mouse, a VR toggle has been provided.
+It can be found in the Unity Hierarchy on the GameManagement-Player-CameraRigs.SpacialSimulator object within its PlayerController script.

 ### Game Setup